Benjamin144/Flask-Chat-Builder/README.md

 ## Refactoring To Use chat.html Instead Of A Single String
 Using this HTML file will display our chat messages by passing it the necessary chat messages

+## Heroku Deployment
+I will use Heroku to host our project by creating a new Heroku app to host our code

 ## Simplifying Our Code
 What is it?